-The Daniel Urban Kiley Teaching Fellowship will be awarded annually to an emerging designer whose work articulates the potential for landscape as a medium of design in the public realm.
-The Kiley Fellow will be appointed Lecturer in Landscape Architecture at the Harvard Graduate School of Design for the 2012-13 academic year.
-While the Kiley Fellowship will be awarded competitively on an annual basis, successful Fellows are eligible to have their academic appointments renewed for a second year at the rank of Lecturer, dependent upon review of their teaching, research and creative practice.
+The Daniel Urban Kiley Teaching Fellowship in Landscape Architecture is awarded annually to an emerging designer, whose work articulates the potential for landscape as a medium of design in the public realm.
+The Kiley Fellow will be appointed Lecturer in Landscape Architecture at the Harvard University Graduate School of Design for the following academic year, and is expected to be in full-time residence from August 15 through May 30.
+While the fellowship will be awarded competitively on an annual basis, successful fellows are eligible to have their academic appointments renewed for a second year at the rank of Lecturer, dependent upon review of their teaching, research, and creative practice.

-A jury comprised of leading figures from the Harvard GSD faculty including the incumbent Kiley Fellow will select the 2012 Kiley Fellow.
-The two-stage competition process will identify a short-list of three finalists who will be invited to interviews with the competition jury.
-The jury will recommend a winner and runner-up to be announced publicly in March 2012.
+A jury composed of members from the GSD faculty will select the fellow.
+The two-stage application process will identify a shortlist of three finalists, who will be interviewed by the jury.
+They will recommend a winner to be announced in late Spring.

 Application Deadline: Due to COVID-19 Restriction the Kiley Fellowship will not be awarded during the 2021-2022 cycle.